-We have made five resolutions in writing which are deemed to have been made by the resolution of the Board of Directors in accordance with the provisions of Article 370 of the Companies Act and Article 30 of the Company's Articles of Incorporation.
+- (Notes) 1.
+We have made six resolutions in writing which are deemed to have been made by the resolution of the Board of Directors in accordance with the provisions of Article 370 of the Companies Act and Article 30 of the Company's Articles of Incorporation. - 2.
+Mr. Fumikazu Tanaka retired as Senior Managing Director at the conclusion of the Annual General Meeting of Shareholders held on March 27, 2025.